retazo0018/Edge-Detection-ROS/README.md

 ### Vision_ROS
 - Start `roscore` on a terminal.
-- On another terminal, intialise a ROS workspace, copy this repository contents inside `src` directory and run `catkin_make` from root of the workspace.
+- On another terminal, intialise a ROS workspace, copy this repository contents inside `src` directory
+- Workspace Setup Step
+    - On another terminal, run `catkin_make` from the root of the catkin workspace.
+    - Source the workspace `source <path to catkin workspace>/devel/setup.bash`.
 - Install any missing ROS packages when prompted by `sudo apt update && sudo apt install ros-noetic-<package-name>`
 - Source the workspace `source <path to catkin workspace>/devel/setup.bash`.
-- Start the server/node using `rosrun edge_detection edge_detector.py` in Python.
+- Start the server/node using `rosrun edge_detection edge_detection_bin` in C++ and `rosrun edge_detection edge_detector.py` in Python.

 - ROS Service
     - On a new terminal, start the client using `rosrun edge_detection edge_detector_client.py "/<PATH_TO_IMAGES_DIRECTORY>/"`.